CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-cloud-analytics/0016-block-ips-and-domains-umbrella.md

 {: .label }
 </div>

 This workflow fetches alerts from Cisco Secure Cloud Analytics (SCA) for the past 24 hours based on the alert name and status provided.
 Observations are extracted from the alerts and their associated IPs, domain names, and URLs are logged.
 Each IP address, domain name, and URL is then added to a destination list in Cisco Umbrella (depending on workflow configuration).
-Finally, a Webex Teams message is sent with a summary.
+Finally, a Webex message is sent with a summary.

 [<i class="fab fa-github mr-1"></i> GitHub]({{ site.github.repository_url }}/tree/Main/Workflows/0016-SCA-BlockIPsAndDomainsFromAlerts__definition_workflow_01J72R7Z249ZJ1XEtWCLhQJx44IKOv2c5iF){: .btn-cisco-outline }